Caner-Yesiltas/Caner-Yesiltas/README.md

 </p>

 <p align="center">
-  I'm a highly motivated frontend developer and recent graduate of a 9-month Intensive Full Stack Software Development IT School 💻 With my English Economics background, I discovered that coding is where analytical thinking meets creativity - and I love it! ☄️ Super excited about working with teams and learning new technologies every day.
+ I'm a frontend developer and a recent graduate of a 9-month Intensive Full Stack Software Development IT School.
+With my English Economics background, I discovered that coding is where analytical thinking meets creativity—and I love it. ☄️ Eager to work with teams and learn new technologies every day.
   <br/><br/>
  So far, I've built over 15 frontend projects, including a user-focused web application that challenged me to combine design, functionality, and performance.
 I'm constantly experimenting with new ideas, pushing myself to create more advanced, visually engaging apps and I look forward to sharing even more impressive projects soon.
 </p>